wakabibrian/React-Jonas/README.md

 ## 1. Rendering the Root Component and Strict Mode

+Always the entry point should be index.js
+Strict mode will render our component twice inorder to find all bugs.

 ## 2. Debugging

 -   Always make sure the application is running